 Designing for user privacy is important.
-Most Apple devices contain personal data that the user might not want to expose to apps or to external entities.
-If your app accesses or uses data inappropriately, the user might stop using your app or even delete it from their device.
+Most Apple devices contain personal data that the user doesn’t want to expose to apps or to external entities.
+If your app accesses or uses data inappropriately, the user might stop using your app and even delete it from their device.

 Access user or device data only with the user’s informed consent obtained in accordance with applicable law.
-In addition, take appropriate steps to protect user and device data and be transparent about how you use it.
-Here are some best practices that you can follow:
+In addition, take appropriate steps to protect user and device data, and be transparent about how you use it.

-The EU Data Protection Commissioners’ Opinion on data protection for Mobile Apps: http://ec.europa.eu/justice/data-protection/article-29/documentation/opinion-recommendation/files/2013/wp202_en.pdf
+Opinion 02/2013 on Apps on Smart Devices.
+The EU Data Protection Commissioners’ opinion on data protection for mobile apps.

 If your app uses the

 isproperty.
-And if that property is set to a NO/a by the user, then use the
+If the user sets that property to false, then use the

 Advertising Tracking Enabled

 If your app supports audio input, configure your audio session for recording only at the point where you actually plan to begin recording.
-Do not configure your audio session for recording at launch time if you do not plan to record right away.
+Don’t configure your audio session for recording at launch time if you don’t plan to record right away.
 The system alerts users when apps configure their audio session for recording and gives the user the option to disable recording for your app.